data61/gnaf/README.md

 ## Install Tools

-To run the code install:
+To run the Scala code install:
 - a JRE e.g. from openjdk-7 or 8;
 - the build tool [sbt](http://www.scala-sbt.org/).